 Add a Gantt Chart in Trello

-Elegantt is a Chrome extension, which hooks into your Trello and automatically extends the selected boards by a Gantt chart display.
+Originally, Elegantt was a Chrome extension, which hooks into your Trello and automatically extends the selected boards by a Gantt chart display.

 How to see all your Trello cards in one place